 With the above example, when the

-ReplicationController is created using the new image for the
+replication controller is created using the new image for the helloworld container.

-This resource is available only if a cluster administrator has enabled the ephemeral storage technology preview.
+This resource is available only if your administrator enabled the ephemeral storage technology preview.
 This feature is disabled by default.

 You can also limit resource use by specifying resource limits as part of the deployment strategy.
 Deployment resources can be used with the Recreate, Rolling, or Custom deployment strategies.

 In the following example, each of